If you’re looking for a fun way to spice up the next few months, consider a trip to Columbus.

 Ohio’s only NHL team, the Columbus Blue Jackets are a fun, indoor option for sports fans during the colder months.
 Their regular season runs into April, and games are very family friendly, with lots of afternoon matches and fun promotions.
 This is a really great option for older kids.

 Columbus Zoo and Aquarium offers a one-of-a-kind experience that’s aimed to get families thinking about animals, the environment and conservation.
 The Columbus Zoo is huge; in each direction you’ll experience different habitats and species, all designed to be interactive and accessible.
 The “North America” area is especially fun; we saw (Santa’s) reindeer, Arctic foxes and a variety of bears.
 The polar bears, for example, can be seen both above ground and below; definitely visit the underground viewing area.
 Once you’re down there (if you’re lucky), you’ll have a front-row seat to watch the bears happily diving and swimming in the water.
-A baby polar bear was born last Thanksgiving, and it might be available for guests to see later this year!

 The Zoo also boasts an Aquarium that’s extremely cool.
 Manatees, sea turtles, sharks and more — you can easily spend an entire afternoon at this Columbus attraction.
 My kids especially loved the Discovery Reef area, which was alive with lots of different water-bound creatures.
 (I personally loved the manatees; Stubby was massive and absolutely magnificent!)
 And the best part — the Aquarium is entirely indoors, making it a pretty perfect place to visit during the winter.